 The Australian Defense Force

-The Australian Defense Force (ADF) patrols the waters north of Australia to keep boats of refugees and displaced persons at bay;
+The ADF (Australian Defense Force) patrols the waters north of Australia to keep refugee and refugee boats away;

 The barrier between the USA and Mexico

-Although it is the workhorse of the Trump administration, a barrier that divides the US from Mexico along all the more than 3000km of the border has already been started with Clinton.
-After 11/XNUMX, construction intensified, with thousands of migrants dying trying to get past it.
+Even if it is the workhorse of the Trump administration, a barrier that divides the USA from Mexico along all over 3000km of the border was already started under Clinton.
+After 11/XNUMX, construction intensified, with thousands of migrants dying trying to get through it.

 The blocks in Ceuta and Melilla

-Ceuta and Melilla are the two Spanish enclaves in Morocco: the point where Europe meets North Africa, and since 1993 (with European funds) it has rejected it.
-"Intelligent" barbed wire defenses, stuffed with sensors, which are periodically the scene of scenes more similar to traps than to flows of human beings.
+Ceuta and Melilla are the two Spanish enclaves in Morocco: the point where Europe meets North Africa, and since 1993 (with European funds) rejects it.
+“Intelligent” barbed wire defenses, stuffed with sensors, which are periodically the scene of scenes more resembling tuna traps than flows of human beings.

 The West Bank Barrier

-In 2002 Israel began working to physically separate from the Palestinians: why?
+In 2002, Israel began working to physically separate itself from the Palestinians: the reason?
 Always the same, the fight against terrorism.
-The wall, made of concrete and well beyond the "official" borders between Israel and Palestine, ended up including 9% of the Palestinian territory: a sort of annexation, the Palestinians argue.
+The wall, made of concrete and well beyond the "official" borders between Israel and Palestine, ended up including 9% of Palestinian territory: a sort of annexation, the Palestinians contest.

 The political curtain of Schengen

-Here too the border is changing and is in fact moving: physical walls are not included (even if some countries have already feared them) but the goal is always the same.
-Who is inside has no limitations, at least formally, compared to who is outside.
-Six years after the fall of the Berlin Wall, Europe has built a larger and more invisible one just 6km away.
+Here too the border is changing and is in fact moving: physical walls are not included (even if some countries have already feared them) but the objective is always the same.
+Those who are inside have no limitations, at least formally, compared to those who are outside.
+6 years after the fall of the Berlin Wall, just 80km away, Europe has built a larger and invisible one.

-Obviously, and unfortunately, there are many other walls, but these give a good idea of the area considered by the "world wall", or should I say fence.
+Obviously, and unfortunately, there are many other walls, but these give a good idea of the area covered by the "world wall", or should I say fence.

 How many walls

-Then there are walls that divide "poor" nations from each other, such as the one India is building to physically divide itself from Bangladesh (in an area with strong risks of war with Pakistan, war that could also involve nuclear weapons).
+Then there are walls that divide "poor" nations from each other, like the one that India is building to physically divide itself from Bangladesh (in an area with strong risks of war with Pakistan, war that could also involve nuclear weapons).

-Other walls divide communities within the same nation, such as the 99 "walls of peace" that separate Catholics from Protestants in Belfast, or the divisions that in Brazil keep rich sections of the population away from poor ones.
+Other walls divide communities within the same nation, such as the 99 "peace walls" that separate Catholics from Protestants in Belfast, or the divisions that in Brazil keep the rich sections of the population away from the poor.